rgarcia11/starflyer_agents_challenge/README.md

 }
 </pre>

-Their structure is clearly different, and so they aren't compatible.
+Their structures are clearly different, and so they aren't compatible.
 This droid would be labeled as a Starflyer agent.